liamogara/my-to-do/README.md

    SESSION_SECRET=yourStrongSecretKey
    ```

-4. (Optional) If using a starter database, rename it to `myToDo.db` or adjust the filename in `server.js`.
+4. (Optional) If using a different database, rename it to `myToDo.db` or adjust the filename in `server.js`.

 5. Start the server: